 It is a multicultural environment, with several nationalities aside from the Swedes.
 It is damp and mouldy, and temperature swings between cold and heat.
 The men are crowded by animals destined to become their food.
 It is a breeding ground for seasickness, scurvy and venereal diseases, where drunkenness and fights are common and mortality is high.

 Nonetheless, many chose to defy the poor odds to fulfil their dreams of wealth, adventure or the discovery of new animal and plant species.
-Climb aboard and set sail, from 8 October at the Maritime Museum!
+Climb aboard and set sail at the Maritime Museum!